 About Us - Our History

-Around 1840 - Local residents started a movement in the small rural Pennsylvania community of Coxtown and surrounding townships of Richmond, Maiden Creek, and Ruscombmanor to build a conveniently located union church for both Reformed and Lutheran worship.
+Around 1840 - Local residents started a movement in the small rural Pennsylvania community of Coxtown and surrounding townships of Richmond, Maiden Creek, and Ruscombmanor to build a conveniently located union church for both the Reformed and Lutheran congregations.

-1841 - Two acres of land on a site between Fleetwood and Walnuttown were purchased from Benjamin Hoch for $40.
-Construction began with the laying of the cornerstone.
-The cost to build the plain stone church was $3,000.
+1841 - Two acres of land on a site between Coxtown and Walnuttown were purchased from Benjamin Hoch for $40.
+Construction began with the laying of the cornerstone, which is on display on this site today.
+The cost to build the simple stone church was $3,000.

-1859 - The congregation purchased an organ built by Samuel Boehler in Reading, Pa., at a cost of $800.
-(Around the late 1900s, the organ was rescued from a barn, restored, and is played frequently at St. Paul's Evangelical Lutheran Church in Fleetwood today.)
+1859 - The congregation purchased an organ built by Samuel Boehler, Reading, Pa., at a cost of $800.
+People flocked from miles around, many by train, to hear the new organ.
+(Around the late 1900s, the organ was rescued from a barn, restored, and is still in use at St. Paul's Evangelical Lutheran Church in Fleetwood.)

-1859 - The East Penn Railroad line was being completed along the rear of the church property around this time, which would fuel Coxtown's industrial and population growth for generations to come.
+1859 - The East Penn Railroad line was being completed along the rear of the church property around this time, which would fuel industrial growth for generations.

-1873 - Railroad authorities had dubbed the new railroad station in town "Fleetwood."
-Town leaders incorporated this growing community as the Borough of Fleetwood.
+1873 - Railroad authorities named the new railroad station "Fleetwood."
+Town leaders incorporated this growing community as the Borough of Fleetwood, retiring the name Coxtown.

-1883 - The cornerstone is laid for a new chapel on North Franklin Street to serve all the Christian denominations in the community.
+1883 - The cornerstone is laid for a new chapel on North Franklin Street near Main Street to serve all the Christian denominations in the community.
 Over time, the St. Paul's Union Church was holding all their services there and maintaining the building.

 1887 - Jacob Rothermel sold land to the church to build sheds for horses and carriages.

 1893 - Joel Wartzenluft sold two acres to the church, which greatly increased the size of the cemetery.
-(Mr. Wartzenluft's presumed final resting place can be found in the "old section" about halfway up the slope on the far left.)
+(Mr. Wartzenluft's presumed final resting place, an impressively tall and elaborate grave marker, can be found in the "old section" about halfway up the slope on the far left.)

-1911 - The union congregation adds a two-store annex to the 1883 chapel to support a growing Sunday school program.
+1911 - The union congregation added a two-story annex to the 1883 chapel to support a growing Sunday school program.

-By 1921 - The aging St. Paul's union church needed a major heating system upgrade, so both congregations started worshipping at St. Paul's Chapel.
-They continued to use the original 1841 church for spring, summer and fall communions, confirmations and special services well into the 1950s.
+By 1921 - The aging St. Paul's union church needed a costly heating system upgrade, so both congregations started worshipping at St. Paul's Chapel instead.
+They continued to use the original 1841 church for spring, summer and fall communions, confirmations and special services until the late 1950s.

 1934 - The Reformed congregation merged with other churches to become St. Paul's Evangelical and Reformed Church.